When To Plant Spring Bulbs

 Bulbs like tulips and daffodils are readily available at most home and garden stores.
 These brightly bloomingspring flowers come in a variety of colors and are sure to make your lawn and landscape a hit when the spring weather arrives.

 When choosing bulbs to incorporate into your landscaping, be sure to check their blooming window.
 Different varieties of tulips, daffodils, and other spring flowers bloom at different times through the season.
 The package information or bulb supplier will tell you if the bulbs you have chosen are earlier spring bloomers, mid-spring bloomers, or late spring bloomers.
-Edison Landscaping Pros recommend choosing multiple varieties and that will bloom at different times throughout the season, so your landscape with always have some color and interest!
+Canopy Lawn Care Pros recommend choosing multiple varieties and that will bloom at different times throughout the season, so your landscape with always have some color and interest!

 Planting bulbs is easy!